 While there are numerous effective treatments available for OAB, including medications, pelvic floor physical therapy, Botox for urinary incontinence and nerve stimulation.
 Dr. Toglia says that first line therapy begins with adjustments to fluid intake and diet.
 "The first step, always, is to reduce fluid intake by 25 percent," says Dr. Toglia.
 "Then we look to identify the specific foods and beverages that trigger urinary incontinence in a particular individual.
 The primary culprits are caffeine and acid, but everyone is different.
 You need to determine what the specific triggers are for your body."

-12 common triggers of urinary incontinence are:
+Common triggers of urinary incontinence

 - Soft drinks